 A flirtatious photograph or message posted on social media.

-Being desperate for something often used in place of horny.
+Being desperate for attention or something else.
+Often used in place of "horny."

 To give someone a nasty look or say something unpleasant about them.